 Off the Wall: Sondra Perry

-Sondra Perry (b.1986, Perth Amboy, New Jersey) addresses concepts of Blackness, productivity and labor, often combining her personal experiences as an African American with fictional narratives on how digital technologies contribute to the definition of identity.
+Sondra Perry’s work addresses concepts of Blackness, productivity, labor, and the African diaspora, often combining her personal experiences as an African American with fictional narratives about how digital technologies can shape identities.

 Off the Wall: Sondra Perry is organized by Ylinka Barotto, Associate Curator, Moody Center for the Arts.

-This program is made possible by Raymond and Susan Brochstein, Deborah Brochstein and Steven Hecht.
+This program is made possible through the generosity of Raymond and Susan Brochstein, Deborah Brochstein and Steven Hecht.

 About the Artist